gsagostini/amenities-distance/README.md

 │
 ├── environment.yml                <- Environment export generated with `conda env export > environment.yml`
 │
-├── .gitignore                     <- Avoids uploading certain files │
-├── data
+├── data                           <- Data used and produced.
+Not all files are uploaded, check data section.
 │   ├── d1_raw
-│   ├── d2_processed
+│   ├── d2_processed-safegraph
+|   ├── d3_intermediary
-│   └── d3_results
+│   └── d4_final-OD-matrices
 │
-├── notebooks                      <- Jupyter notebooks.
+├── notebooks                      <- Jupyter notebooks for exploratory data analysis.
 Naming convention is date MMDD (for ordering) and a short description.
 │
-└── src                            <- Source code for use in this project, which can be imported as modules into the notebooks
+└── src                            <- Source code for use in this project, which can be imported as modules into the notebooks.
+Includes also bash scripts for job submission in a cluster.
+    └── processing-scripts         <- Outdated scripts that perform smaller tasks (prepare matrices, trim rows, etc)

 ```

 ## Data Sources

+Data

 ## References